 Eho-Maki - The Staple of Setsubun Joy

 Eho-maki (fortune rolls) are futo-maki (thick sushi rolls) eaten on the night of Setsubun.
-Ehou-maki is the staple of Setsubun joy and are a tradition that is said to have long been handed down mainly in the Kansai area.
+Ehou-maki is the staple of Setsubun joy and is a tradition that is said to have long been handed down mainly in the Kansai area.
 In recent years, this sushi roll is popular not just in Kansai but throughout all of Japan and the number of people making their own ehomaki from their favorite recipes is increasing.

 7 Ingredients for The 7 Gods of Fortune